membrane/api-gateway/distribution/examples/custom-interceptor/README.md

-###CUSTOM INTERCEPTOR
+### CUSTOM INTERCEPTOR

-You can create custom interceptors by extending the AbstractInterceptor class.
+You can create custom interceptors by extending the `AbstractInterceptor` class.

-####RUNNING THE EXAMPLE
+#### RUNNING THE EXAMPLE

-In this example we will install a custom interceptor called MyInterceptor that prints a message to the console when it is invoked.
+In this example we will install a custom interceptor called `MyInterceptor` that prints a message to the console when it is invoked.

 To run the example execute the following steps:

-1. Goto the examples/custom-interceptor-maven/ directory
+1. Goto the `examples/custom-interceptor/` directory

 2. Run below command